 One of the reasons that parents don’t travel with small children is they are worried about where to stay.
 I like my personal space, too, but I also want to know my kids are safe and secure.
 We do travel on a budget, but we also don’t want to stay at a Rodeway Inn with 3 kids.
+I know other moms and dads struggle with this, too, so I thought I’d combine my expertise as a former travel agent and couple that with my travel history.
+Here’s my list of best American hotel chains for families!

 Here are my favorite American hotel chains for families: